 Autoscaling in a big data environment is different from autoscaling in a transactional, short-running job web server environment, which is what IaaS platforms were designed for.
-Look closely at how autoscaling works for longrunning, bursty big data jobs.
+Look closely at how autoscaling works for long-running, bursty big data jobs.

-3. Automated Support of Spot Instances
+3. Automated Support of Lower Priced (Spot, Preemptible) Instances

-AWS Spot instances represent excess capacity and are priced at up to 80 percent discount from on-demand instance prices.
-By setting a simple policy, such as "bid up to 100 percent of the on demand price and maintain a 50/50 ondemand to Spot ratio", some platforms will automatically manage the composition and scaling of the cluster while making bids for Spot instances automatic instead of manual.
+AWS or Azure Spot, and Google Cloud Preemptible instances represent excess capacity and are priced at up to 80 percent discount from on-demand instance prices.
+By setting a simple policy, such as "bid up to 100 percent of the on demand price and maintain a 50/50 on demand to Spot ratio", some platforms will automatically manage the composition and scaling of the cluster while making bids for Spot instances automatic instead of manual.
 One way to advance the cost-savings potential of Spot instances further is to look for heterogeneous cluster support, enabling the inclusion of multiple instance types for nodes within a cluster.
-By casting a wider net of instance types, you can take greater advantage of the broader Spot market and pricing efficiencies, for example substituting one extralarge node for 2 large nodes if it costs less.
+By casting a wider net of instance types, you can take greater advantage of the broader Spot market and pricing efficiencies, for example substituting one extra large node for 2 large nodes if it costs less.
 By taking advantage of these efficiencies as Qubole does, customers can save up to 90 percent from on-demand instance pricing.

-Big Data Architectural Approaches
+Data Lake Architectural Approaches

-Typically, big data migrations to the cloud fit into one of these 3 architectural styles:
+Typically, data lake migrations to the cloud fit into one of these 3 architectural styles: